Kodriboh-Brothers/react-blog-posts-service/README.md

 # Posts Service

 The post service is responsible for creating and retrieving posts.
+Anytime a post is created the post service emits an event to the Event Bus.

 # Running This Service